Cloud8Point5/chattr/docs/source/editor.rst

 At the top of the file browser is a switch labeled "Show All Folders".
 When on, this will make the file tree display all folders in the game directory, regardless of if they contain Chattr files.
+This is useful for adding the first Chattr script to a directory, since normally directories don't show until there is already at least one script inside.

 At the bottom is a row of three buttons.
 The leftmost one adds a file/folder in the current directory.
 The middle one renames the currently selected file/folder.